Updating Existing iOS Apps

 last updated: 2017-03

 Follow these steps to update an existing Xamarin.iOS app to use the Unified API.

 Updating an existing app to use the Unified API requires changes to the project file itself as well as to the namespaces and APIs used in the application code.

 The new Unified APIs are required to support 64 bit device architectures from a Xamarin.iOS mobile application.
 As of February 1st, 2015 Apple requires that all new app submissions to the iTunes App Store support 64 bit architectures.

-Xamarin provides tooling for both Xamarin Studio and Visual Studio to automate the migration process from the Classic API to the Unified API or you can convert the project files manually.
+Xamarin provides tooling for both Visual Studio for Mac and Visual Studio to automate the migration process from the Classic API to the Unified API or you can convert the project files manually.
 While the using the automatic tooling is highly suggested, this article will cover both methods.

 Before You Start...